Equivalence of Two Methods to Solve Static Electromagnetic Potentials: Proof of Equivalence Between Boundary-Value and Integral Methods

+As $ \epsilon \rightarrow 0 $, the continuity condition $ \phi_1\big|_{S'} - \phi_2\big|_{S'} = 0 $ is satisfied, since the leading-order difference vanishes linearly with $ \epsilon $.
+However, if the materials on either side of the boundary differ-specifically, if the permittivity is $ \varepsilon_1 $ in region 1 and $ \varepsilon_2 $ in region 2-then the above derivation no longer applies.
+In other words, the integral approach is valid only when the entire space is occupied by a single, homogeneous medium.

+Finally, we demonstrate the validity of the normal derivative boundary condition (\ref{2b}).
+To this end, we consider a thin Gaussian pillbox enclosing a small patch of $S'$, as illustrated in Fig.~\ref{fig1}.
+We assume the center of the pillbox is located at $ \mathbf{x} = (r, \theta, \varphi) $, with a thickness of $ 2\epsilon $.
+The top and bottom surfaces of the pillbox are at $ r_\pm \equiv r \pm \epsilon $, each having an area of $ \Delta S = r^2 \sin\theta \Delta\theta \Delta\varphi $.
+Compared to the top and bottom surface areas, the side surface area is a higher-order infinitesimal and can therefore be safely neglected.
+Multiplying both sides of Eq. (\ref{2b}) by $ \Delta S $ and applying Gauss's theorem, we obtain:

-where $\mathbf{D}$ is the electric displacement vector, $\partial (\textrm{pill box})$ means the boundary of the pill box, and the fact that $\dif V=\dif l\Delta S$ with $\dif l=2\epsilon$ has been applied in the sixth line.
-Now plugging in Eq.(\ref{1}) into Eq.(\ref{3}), the first term does not contribute since $\rho$ must vanish near the boundary (otherwise, it becomes the boundary charge distribution), and the second term leads to
+where $ \mathbf{D} $ is the electric displacement field, $ \partial (\text{pillbox}) $ denotes the boundary of the pillbox, and the relation $ \dif V = \dif l \Delta S $ is used in the sixth line.
+Now substituting Eq. (\ref{1}) into Eq. (\ref{3}), the first term vanishes since $ \rho $ must be zero outside the boundary (as it represents the volume charge density), while the second term gives